2023 Austin FC season: Slow start and early Champions League exit - February / March / April

-Austin FC started the 2023 season with a 3-2 loss to St. Louis City SC in their first ever match.
-Julio Cascante was subbed off in the 11th minute after suffering an adductor strain injury.
-Austin rebounded with a 1-0 win over CF Montreal where Maximiliano Urruti scored the game-winner the 88th minute.
-Austin returned to MLS competition against Real Salt Lake and won their second game of the year with a 2-1 win in Utah.
-Owen Wolff scored his first professional goal and the match-winner in the 33rd minute.
-Austin FC suffered their first road loss of the season in a 2–0 defeat to their cross-state rivals Houston Dynamo FC.
+Austin FC started the 2023 season with a 3–2 loss to St. Louis City SC in the latter's inaugural match.
+Julio Cascante was subbed off in the 11th minute after suffering an adductor strain injury that sidelined him for more than two months.
+Austin quickly rebounded with a 1–0 win over CF Montreal where Maximiliano Urruti scored the game-winner the 88th minute.
+After the first leg against Violette, the Verde and Black returned to MLS competition against RSL where Owen Wolff scored his first professional goal and the match-winner in the 33rd minute in a 2–1 victory.
+Austin then suffered their first road loss of the season in a 2–0 defeat to their cross-state rivals, the Houston Dynamo.
+Ending the month of March with a 1–1 draw against the Colorado Rapids, Austin FC sat in the middle of the table for both the western conference and Supporters Shield standings heading into the second month of the season.
+At this point, Jon Gallagher led the team with 3 goals, while prized striker Sebastian Driussi had 1 goal in the opening match against St. Louis while Diego Fagundez, Emiliano Rigoni, Gyasi Zardes, Ethan Finlay, and Will Bruin hadn't scored in the first 5 league matches for the club.
+On March 22, the club announced Aleksandar Radovanović was signed on a short-term loan from K.V.
+Kortrijk through June 30, 2023, with an option to buy, which the club later declined.